ivanmir/cct-approuter/README.md

 > Manifest file should automatically be used!

 ### Routes
-- A destination named "cct-ts-connector" is defined in both  manifest.yml and xs-app.json.
+- A destination named "cct-ts-connector" is defined on files: manifest.yml and xs-app.json from this project
+- The xs-security.json file from project cct-ts-connector also contains references back to the route used on this project.
 - Adjust the route for the AppRouter URL under the manifest.yml (pay attention to the CF landscape domain for each URL used)
 - Make sure the destination "cct-ts-connector" points to the BAPI application's URL (listed here as prerequisite).